usubalang/usuba/_posts/2020-03-28-CUDA-basics.md

     src="{{ site.baseurl }}/assets/images/blog/cuda/programmer_view_grid.png"/>
 </p>

 In CUDA, the two reasons for choosing a multi-dimensional grid are: firstly to overtake the one-dimensional block size limitation and by extension the thread number limitation; and secondly to get a better representation of a potential multi dimensional problem resulting in an easier way to index data structures.
-For instance,

 ##### Blocks